UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-complete-metric-spaces.lagda.md

     is-isometry-convergent-cauchy-approximation-Complete-Metric-Space
 ```

-### The metric space of cauchy approximations in a complete metric space is equal to the metric space of convergent cauchy approximations in its underlying metric space
+### The metric space of Cauchy approximations in a complete metric space is equal to the metric space of convergent Cauchy approximations in its underlying metric space

 ```agda
 module _